datopian/ourbot/README.md

 1. Configure the app with key config information
 2. Deploy the app to heroku in the normal way - `git push heroku master` (our app name is `datopian-chatbot`)
 3. Setup `hubot-heroku-keepalive` per instructions https://github.com/hubot-scripts/hubot-heroku-keepalive This avoids Heroku putting bot in idle state which stops it listening to the channel.

+At this point you should have scheduled time for bot to wake up, but you can do it manually as well, by just visiting https://datopian-chatbot.herokuapp.com/heroku/keepalive

 ## Configuration